 London Waterfront Food Stand

 Cleverly designed as an English cabmen’s shelter, this unassuming food stand sells four different kinds of jacket potatoes.
 You can take your pick from beans and cheese, broccoli and cheese, shepherd’s pie or a loaded jacket potato.
-Each costs $8.79 (the annual passholder discount cannot be applied).
+Each costs $9.79 (the annual passholder discount cannot be applied).
 As for the size, the jacket potatoes are large enough for a filling individual meal or a snack to split!
-The food stand also sells hot dogs served with crisps for $12.99.
-This combo is over our max, but it’s still worth mentioning, considering that an individual bag of crisps costs $3.50.

-This “American Graffiti”-inspired '50s drive-in restaurant boasts a budget-friendly menu, which includes typical diner fare such as burgers and chicken fingers.
-The entrees come with a side of fries and have a price tag between $10.99 and $12.99.
+This “American Graffiti”-inspired '50s drive-in restaurant boasts a budget-friendly menu, which includes typical diner fare, such as burgers and chicken fingers.
+The platters come with a side of fries and all except the BBQ Brisket Burger have a price tag between $10.99 and $13.99.

 Bumblebee Man’s Taco Truck